All of the Six Flags Locations in the US: Ranked

 6. Six Flags Darien Lake - Darien, New York

-Six Flags Darien Lake is a massive 1,200 acre theme park features 8 thrilling roller coasters, and 45 total rides.
+Six Flags Darien Lake is a massive 1,200 acre theme park features 8 thrilling roller coasters, 45 total rides, a water park, and a campground and lodging area.

 Having opened in 1982, it is one of the veteran parks in the country, and another absolute classic.

-Ride of Steel is by far the best ride of this entire park, reaching 70+ miles per hour and climbing 200+ feet.
+The Ride of Steel Hypercoaster in our opinion is the best ride of this entire park, reaching 70+ miles per hour, climbing 200+ feet, and providing amazing airtime moments, sharp turns, and very smooth straight sections throughout the ride.

 Additionally, parts of the ride will be over the water as well, providing an amazing view for riders.